 First, you should keep in mind that not all exercise is beneficial in combating back pain.
 Try to avoid toe-touch exercises and sit-ups, which may add to the stress on your spine instead of relieving it.
 Leg lifts are another exercise to stay away from when you are hurting.
 If your core is not strong, leg lifts could be too demanding on your body if you’re already experiencing pain.

-Several types of exercises can be useful when you have an aching back.
+Several types of exercises can be useful when you need to relieve back pain.
 Partial crunches can aid in strengthening your core without applying too much pressure to the area.
 Slow and controlled wall-sit exercises may also be useful.
 Other repetitions to consider include bringing each knee to the chest in succession, pelvic tilts, and swimming.

 2. Use Hot/Cold Treatments